-- 1. Demonstrate knowledge of place value and of the four operations. - 2.
-Find and use multiples or factors of numbers, read scales, and identify prime numbers.

-- 3. Use the principles of commutativity, associativity, and distributivity. - 4.
-Evaluate powers of numbers, and square roots of perfect squares to 144. - 5.
-Solve problems by computing, estimating, or approximating.
+- 1. Demonstrate understanding of the principles of whole numbers and operations with them (e.g., knowledge of the four operations, place value, commutativity, associativity, and distributivity). - 2.
+Find and use multiples or factors of numbers, identify prime numbers, and evaluate powers of numbers and square roots of perfect squares to 144. - 3.
+Solve problems by computing, estimating, or approximating with whole numbers.